Visuals3D/vis3d/README.md

 ### Public Folder

 The Service provides a public folder which will be copied into the typescript compiled folder to be usable in production.

+## Webpage Features:

+### ExpressJS

+Usage of expressjs as a solid baseline that harmonises well with nodejs.

+### Handlebars

+A very user friendly templating engine for expressjs that uses real html with some additional syntax to allow complex templating for larger website projects.

+### Typescript

+Full typescript support added on top of nodejs with compilation for development and production build in.

+### Docker

+Also full docker support fo development and production.
+Docker-compose files can be used to spin up development and production environments with a single line on every docker friendly machine.

+### Nginx

+Nginx reverse proxy as http server used in the production docker-compose file to deploy for production in a docker swarm cluster or just with docker-compose.

+### Hot reload

+The generated webpage has build in hot reload within the development docker container but it will not refresh the browser on code changes automatically.